tennispro280/QSI_Coding_Test/README.md

   * Header[Index,Building,Distance,Query]

  The Distance_Results.csv contain the name of the **Building** at the identified **Distance** to the **Query** location.

+## Running + Installation
+Open the QSI_Coding_Test_Boyer.py file in any IDE of choice.
+Insure that you have the needed dependencies installed listed bellow.
+Change the inputs and out put to meet your requirements.
+Exectue.

 ### Dependencies
 *pandas*